Jason Dunstall

 After finishing as a player, Dunstall has become a prominent football media personality, commentating matches for various radio stations in Melbourne and appearing regularly on Fox Footy as host of the show Bounce.
-He became close friends with Danny Frawley during the 12 years they spent together on the program until his death in 2019.

 Early life

 Dunstall was born and raised in Brisbane as one of three sons, his brothers are Harry and Nicholas.
 He attended the Anglican Church Grammar School from 1977 to 1981.
 At school he played soccer as a goalkeeper and also rugby union.
 His junior Australian rules football was spent playing with the Coorparoo Football Club in the then Queensland Australian Football League (QAFL).
+He grew up supporting the Carlton Football Club due to Coorparoo wearing the same jumper and aspired to one day play for the VFL club.

 In 1984, as a 20-year-old, Dunstall made his senior debut and enjoyed a stellar season, claiming the QAFL leading goalkicker award with 73 goals in the home and away season and kicking seven goals in Coorparoo's Grand Final win.

-Dunstall was recruited to VFL club Hawthorn in 1985, touted as a new tall forward option, his recruitment largely overshadowed by that of promising West Australian recruit Steve Malaxos.
+Attracting interest from the VFL, Dunstall approached Carlton; however, the club appeared to not be interested.
+He instead receive an offer to train with Fitzroy, but reserves coach Brian Walsh was not impressed, choosing to recruit fellow Queenslander Scott McIvor instead.
+Dunstall was recruited to VFL club Hawthorn in 1985, touted as a new tall forward option, his recruitment largely overshadowed by the hype of West Australian recruit Steve Malaxos.

-Whilst not immediately impressed by Dunstall's appearance, Allan Jeans became somewhat of a father figure over the course of the 1980s as his coach.
+While not immediately impressed by Dunstall's appearance, Allan Jeans became somewhat of a father figure over the course of the 1980s as his coach.
 When a group of players was arrested after a night during an overseas trip, Jeans was called to the local police station to address their detention.
 Jeans' advice to the officer has become a highlight of premiership reunion events - he reputedly advised the officer in charge he was free to shoot "him, him and him, but don't shoot the fat one" as he looked at his star full-forward.

 League playing career

 Dunstall made his 1985 VFL debut against Melbourne at Princes Park.
-He had an immediate impact, kicking an impressive 3 goals and 3 behinds in his team's demolition of the Demons, however was 3rd in the teams goalkicking behind Dermott Brereton and John Kennedy.
-He was dropped from the side 3 games later after a loss to Richmond however regained some form towards the end of the season finishing with 35 goals.
-In his breakout game against Richmond, he would kick 8 goals, and the media heralded the 20 year old Queenslander as a future star.
+He had an immediate impact, kicking an impressive three goals and three behinds in his team's demolition of the Demons; however, he was third in the team’s goalkicking, behind Dermott Brereton and John Kennedy.
+He was dropped from the side three games later after a loss to Richmond; however, he regained some form towards the end of the season, finishing with 35 goals.
+In his breakout game against Richmond, he would kick eight goals, and the media heralded the twenty-year-old Queenslander as a future star.

+In 1987, expansion club the Brisbane Bears—in search of a marquee Queenslander—made a $2 million, 10-year offer to Dunstall; however, despite the lucrative deal and the opportunity to return to his home stage, he turned it down, choosing to stay with the Hawks.